A Comprehensive Guide to Hiring a Digital Marketing Agency

 - Responsiveness and Feedback

 - Some people may ask if the agency will be available on time to answer calls or emails.
 But what about your own availability to approve designs and content?
 You are not the only account the agency is handling.
 To avoid last-minute disappointments, be sure to give the team time to work.

 - Don’t be the client from hell that changes their mind about the font size on the website 5 minutes before website needs to go live.

 - If you’re too busy to approve content and collaborate on projects when needed, maybe consider delegating the bulk of the communication to someone else on your team.

 - Do you know what you don’t know?

 - Example: If you’re engaging an agency to do SEO work for you, having a basic knowledge of the jargons and processes behind the scenes will make it easier for you to communicate your needs or requirements to the agency.

 - Digital Marketing evolves rapidly, and many consultants themselves sometime struggle to keep up to date.
 As we all know by now, Google and Facebook’s algorithms are perpetually shifting.
 Consumer tastes and consumption patterns of online content can change significantly in weeks.

 - An additional bonus: if you understand the topic, the agency won’t be able to smoke you.
 Isn’t that incentive enough?

 We’ve only just scratched the surface of what to look out for when shopping for a digital marketing agency.
-Always remember to do your due diligence online (read and read) and offline (ask for recommendations, sign up for courses).
+Always remember to do your due diligence online (read to gain more information and find agency recommendations) and offline (ask for recommendations or sign up for a digital marketing course taught in-person in Singapore or online).